teabranch/matlas-cli/docs/index.md

 ---
-title: "Home"
+title: Home
 nav_order: 1
-permalink: /
 ---

 # matlas
-{: .fs-9 }

-One CLI for MongoDB Atlas and MongoDB databases
+One CLI for MongoDB Atlas and MongoDB databases.
-{: .fs-6 .fw-300 }

 Matlas bridges the Atlas SDK and the MongoDB Go Driver so you can manage infrastructure and data workflows without switching tools.

 [Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
 [View it on GitHub](https://github.com/teabranch/matlas-cli){: .btn .fs-5 .mb-4 .mb-md-0 }